Home > Business > Marketing communication > Data confidentiality: how to adapt your marketing strategy?

 Marketers have no choice but to prepare for the imminent arrival of a world regulated by data protection.
 The years ahead promise to be increasingly intransigent in terms of data protection.
 Brands that take an active approach to privacy now will undoubtedly be the ones that perform best in the future.

-Especially as the development of metavers and other virtual spaces does not bode well for the future in this area: advertising is hyper-targeted and sponsored content is the main source of revenue.
+Especially as the development of metavers and other virtual spaces does not bode well for the future: advertising is hyper-targeted and sponsored content is the main source of revenue.
 Clearly, data will be key in these new worlds.

 Given that the rise of all these data flows within companies is bound to be accompanied by the growth of cyber threats.
 Marketing structures must not overlook this.
 Non-compliant practices and failure to take account of cyber security will have a direct effect on the value and e-reputation of companies.